LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 This corresponds to default rewards of 5 LSK, 4 LSK, 3 LSK, 2 LSK, and 1 LSK respectively.

+### State Store

+This module does not define any state store.

+### Commands

+This module does not define any command.

 ### Internal Functions

 The Reward module has the following internal function.